TrunkOfUkuleles/TrunkOfUkuleles.github.io/README.md

 Next Steps include:
-- adding a liking system(can already filter to see if you posted.
+- adding a liking system(can already filter to see if you posted).
 - being able to generate individual card pages for more info and maybe comments